 We also understand that for women of faith, this can also be especially important.

 Our dedicated Women’s Group was founded to provide a safe and comfortable setting for women to undergo their recovery in a space where they can open up, communicate their feelings and share their stories, which might otherwise be kept hidden.

-It is our mission at Castle Craig to serve everyone and make them feel as comfortable as possible when undergoing treatment at our rehab centre.
+Our mission at Castle Craig is to serve everyone and make them feel as comfortable as possible when undergoing treatment at our rehab centre.